 The following fields on a Canada Customs Invoice are mandatory for customs clearance, and must be provided at the time of release:

-1. Date of Direct Shipment – This is the date of the goods leaving the place of direct shipment.
+1. Date of Direct Shipment – This is the date the goods have left the place of direct shipment.
 This is used to obtain the exchange rate which will be used to convert the value for duty into Canadian dollars.
 Exchange rates vary day to day, which makes it very important to indicate the correct date of shipment on your invoice.

 2. Country of Origin – This field must indicate the country where the products originated from or were manufactured.
 This will not necessarily be where the products were exported from.
-The country of origin will help determine if we can apply a free trade agreement to avoid paying duties on the products being imported.
+The country of origin will help determine if we can apply a trade agreement to lessen the duties applicable on the products being imported.

 3. Currency of sale – This should indicate which funds were used to purchase the goods.
 This should never be left blank or assumed.
 Your customs broker must convert funds to Canadian dollars in order to file an entry with Canada Customs; this makes it very important to know which funds we are working with.